ramyabdulwahed/VCard-Parser/README.md

 ## Note

-Source code is intentionally excluded to preserve academic integrity, as this project is part of a university course.
+Source code is intentionally excluded to preserve academic integrity, as this project is part of a university project.